-This policy does not prohibit:

-- normal and appropriate hospitality and entertainment with clients (please see our 'Expenses Policy'); - the use of any recognised fast-track process that is publicly available on payment of a fee.

-Any such practices must be proportionate, reasonable, and made in good faith.
-Clear records must be kept.
+- This policy does not prohibit: - Normal and appropriate hospitality and entertainment with clients (please see our 'Expenses and Travel Policy') (https://esglobalsolutions365.sharepoint.com/:f:/r/sites/ESGHome/Shared%20Documents/Human%20Resources/Policies? csf=1&web=1&e=Q8XucL); and - The use of any recognized fast-track process that is publicly available on payment of a fee. - Any such practices must be proportionate, reasonable, and made in good faith. - Clear records must be kept.

-Risk management
+Risk Management

-The Company has established detailed risk management procedures to prevent, detect and prohibit bribery.
-We will conduct risk assessments for each of its key business activities on a regular basis and, where relevant, will identify employees or officers of the Company who are in positions where they may be exposed to bribery.

-The Company will identify high-risk areas, for example projects undertaken in high-risk countries, tenders for work and those working on high-value projects.
+- The Company has established detailed risk management procedures to prevent, detect and prohibit bribery.
+We will conduct risk assessments for each of its key business activities on a regular basis and, where relevant, will identify employees or officers of the Company who are in positions where they may be exposed to bribery. - The Company will identify high-risk areas, for example projects undertaken in high-risk countries, tenders for work and those working on high-value projects. - We will: - Regularly monitor "at risk" employees and associated persons; - Regularly communicate with "at risk" employees and associated persons; - Undertake extensive due diligence of third parties and associated persons; and - Communicate its zero-tolerance approach to bribery to third parties, including actual and prospective customers, suppliers, and joint-venture partners.

-We will:

-- regularly monitor "at risk" employees and associated persons; - regularly communicate with "at risk" employees and associated persons; - undertake extensive due diligence of third parties and associated persons; and - communicate its zero-tolerance approach to bribery to third parties, including actual and prospective customers, suppliers, and joint-venture partners.